khoih-prog/Blynk_WM/README.md

 ```
 #define USE_SPIFFS    false
 ```
-to use EEPROM to save your configuration data.
+to use EEPROM ( 168 bytes from address 0-167) to save your configuration data.

 Then replace